poiresel/patenize_project/README.md

-# React Truffle Box
+# Patenize Base Project - used React Truffle Box (https://github.com/truffle-box/react-box) as the init setup

-This box comes with everything you need to start using smart contracts from a react app.
-This is as barebones as it gets, so nothing stands in your way.

-## Installation

-1. Install truffle and an ethereum client.
-For local development, try EthereumJS TestRPC.
-    ```javascript
+1. Clone the repository

+2. Make sure you have truffle and ethereumjs-testrpc and they should be globally installed

-    npm install -g truffle // Version 3.0.5+ required.
+`npm install -g truffle // Version 3.0.5+ required.` `npm install -g ethereumjs-testrpc`
-    npm install -g ethereumjs-testrpc
-    ```

-2. Download box.
-    ```javascript
-    truffle unbox react
-    ```

-3. Compile and migrate the contracts.
-    ```javascript
-    truffle compile
-    truffle migrate
-    ```
+3. Run `npm install` to pick up the dependencies

 4. Run the webpack server for front-end hot reloading.
 For now, smart contract changes must be manually recompiled and migrated.
     ```javascript
     npm run start